by Ricardo āRudxainā FernĆ”ndez Serrata

 5. The first array element of `path` (the 1st line) is selected, the "package:" URI scheme is removed (its length is 8), then read by `cp` cmd as the source path to copy.
 The file is copied into "./APK/" and gets named as its package-name with the ".apk" file extension.

 If the script doesn't work on your device, it's very likely that you have a different version/update or an entirely different shell altogether.
 I wrote this script to be compatible with Android's flavor of MirBSD Korn Shell (MKSH).
 Old Androids use ASH.
-And newer Androids may use a different shell, like Bash and Dash
+Future Androids may use a different shell, like Bash and Dash.

 4 stars | 1 | |